xmos/lib_src/doc/rst/programming_guide/multi_rate_hifi_src.rst

 The format of the sample buffers sent and received from each SRC instance is time domain interleaved.
 How this looks in practice depends on the number of channels and SRC instances.
 Three examples are shown below, each showing ``n_in_samples = 4``.
 The ordering of sample indicies is 0 representing the oldest sample and ``n - 1``, where n is the buffer size, representing the newest sample.

-In the case where two channels are handled by a single SRC instance, you can see in :numref:`fig_st_si` that the samples are interleaved into a single buffer of size 8.
+In the case where two channels are handled by a single SRC instance :numref:`fig_st_si` shows that the samples are interleaved into a single buffer of size 8.

 .. _fig_st_si:
 .. figure:: images/stereo_single_instance.pdf